Higo Hosokawa Garden

 Eisei Bunko Museum

 To the north of the garden, there's a small museum named Eisei Bunko (永青文庫).
-This building used to be the office of the Hosokawa family's residence.
+This building used to be the house office of the Hosokawa family's residence.
 It now houses the collection the family possessed.

 Eisei Bunko